 Google Cloud Platform provides the following options for migrating your servers to Compute Engine.

 Importing virtual disks

-If you have virtual disks in your on-premises environment with software and configurations that you need (sometimes referred to as golden disks or golden images), you can save time by importing those virtual disks into Compute Engine and using the resulting image to create new virtual machines.
+If you have pre-configured virtual disks in your on-premises environment (sometimes referred to as golden disks or golden images), you can save time by importing those virtual disks into Compute Engine and using the resulting image to create new virtual machines.
 The import tool supports most virtual disk file formats, including VMDK, VHD, and RAW.
 For more information, see Importing virtual disks.